Which issues would you most highlight to someone new to your country?

 Deductions are permitted from an employee’s wages, but only for specified reasons (eg, on account of fines, deductions for damage to or loss of goods expressly entrusted to the employee and recovery of loans or advances).
 Deductions are generally permitted only up to 50% of the employee’s wages.

 Under applicable state laws read with federal laws, the employer is typically required to maintain various payroll and payment records, such as a register of wages, a register of fines and a register of deductions.
 Payslips must also be issued to employees under federal and state law.
 An annual return under state law must usually be filed with the regulatory authorities which also contains payment-related declarations.
+Certain state laws also provide a retention period for employment records.

 The law is not entirely clear on the electronic maintenance of registers.
 However, as long as the registers can be provided in the prescribed statutory format, electronic maintenance should be acceptable.